alt-basin/SAR-JOURNAL-LOG./JOURNAL.md

 - While refining the Project Overview, I made a few revisions to the schematic.
 In the updated version, you'll notice that I connected the CS pin of the ICM-20602 to GPIO32 after realizing there would be a pin conflict between two of the sensors.

   I also decided to change one of the drone's major components: the battery.
-Instead of using the original 4S 3300 mAh 60C LiPo battery, I switched to a 6S 5200 mAh 60C Lipo.
+Instead of using the original 4S 3300 mAh 60C LiPo battery, I switched to a 6S 5200 mAh 60C LiPo battery.
+While this configuration results in a shorter estimated flight time, it is the more practical and cost effective option.
+Since I already own the 6S battery, I only need to purchase a compatible ESC, whereas the 4S configuration would require purchasing both a new battery and an ESC.
+This change allows me to reduce the overall project cost while maintaining compatibility with the selected propulsion system.